 You always start with a template, which is the original kit, and the next step is to find similar components.
 We made a Telefunken U47 copy, which had it’s components custom-built in China, because they’re not standardised pieces.
 The body, grid and capsule has to be made in a factory, which is time-consuming, so we made it with some friends of ours.

-The 1176 are fun to use, but the plugins give more or less the same result, haha.
-So a lot of times you think to yourself, "Why bother patching?".
+The 1176s are fun to use, but the plugins give more or less the same result.
+So a lot of times you think to yourself, “Why bother patching?” (laughs).
 The SSL bus compressor is more fun.
-We have 2 of them, with one sounding a little brighter than the other, even though the components are the same, so we don't why.
+We have two of them, with one sounding a little brighter than the other, even though the components are the same; we’re not sure why.

 In about a year, hopefully.
-We bought the place 2 years ago, and for the first few months we did nothing because we underestimated how slowly things would go.
-We applied for construction permits, but got no answer for 4 months.
+We bought the place two years ago, and for the first few months we did nothing because we underestimated how slowly things would go.
+We applied for construction permits, but got no answer for four months.
 So we started working on other things, like making a production room, forming the creative association, etc. We bought a portable isolation booth for around €6000 that you can assemble without screws, and set that up so we could record vocals.
-When we finally got the permits, 6 months ago, we started knocking down the walls in the building.
-So now we have 6 months more to finish constructing the ground floor, 6 months for the rooftop and then we'll address the office and lounge area.
+When we finally got the permits, six months ago, we started knocking down the walls in the building.
+So now we have six months more to finish constructing the ground floor, six months for the rooftop and then we’ll address the office and lounge area.

-In the meantime, I'm still working on records.
+In the meantime, I’m still working on records.
 We have large rooms I can use for recording drums and things like that.
-They're great for psychedelic drums, reggae recordings and reverb effects and such.
-Our largest room is 50m long.
-That's really long.
+They’re great for psychedelic drums, reggae recordings and reverb effects and such.
+Our largest room is 50m long, which is really long.
 You can get cathedral-style reverbs with that kind of size.
-I could have a singer singing at one end of the room and a reverb microphone at the other end, down the stairs at at the end of the floor, for 100m worth of reverb.
-It wasn't very usable, but it was fun to experiment with, just like they used to do in the 70s.
-You can't do that with today's studios because of the reduction in size.
-For example, if you wanted to make a big-sounding drum set, you'd place a stereo mic in front of the kit, facing the floor and compress it heavily.
-But what happens when you use 2 stereo mics, but one is 20m away and the other 5m away, giving you reverbs in stages?
-You can hear that on some of David Bowie's music, where there's 3 mics in front of him, at different distances, and they get used on different sections of the song for dramatic effect.
+I could have a singer singing at one end of the room and a reverb microphone at the other end, down the stairs and at the end of the hallway, for 100m worth of reverb.
+It wasn’t very usable, but it was fun to experiment with, just like they used to do in the 70s.
+You can’t do that with today’s studios because of the reduction in size.
+For example, if you wanted to make a big-sounding drum set, you’d place a stereo mic in front of the kit, facing the floor and compress it heavily.
+But what happens when you use two stereo mics, but one is 20m away and the other is 5m away, giving you reverbs in stages?
+You can hear that on some of David Bowie’s music, where there’s three mics in front of him, at different distances, and they get used on different sections of the song for dramatic effect.
 You can only do that in a large room.